top of page

 DO YOU ACCEPT INSURANCE?

-We do not work directly with insurance providers, but we can provide a superbill that you may submit to your insurance for potential reimbursement.
-Assessments for learning disorders alone are not usually covered by insurance, but evaluations related to medical conditions (e.g., ADHD, Autism, Anxiety/Depression) and their impact on academic functioning are more likely to be partially covered when used for medical treatment planning.
+We do not work directly with insurance plans, but we do provide you with a superbill that you may submit to your insurance for potential out of network reimbursement.
+Specifically, assessments that address issues related to medical conditions (e.g., ADHD, Autism, Anxiety/Depression) may be partially covered because as they help to guide your pediatrician's treatment decisions.

--Talk to your provider.
-A prescription from your pediatrician for an assessment for medical purposes can support reimbursement.
+• Start by talking with your child's primary care provider.
+A prescription from your pediatrician for an assessment for medical purposes can bolster your chances of reimbursement.

--Check with your insurance plan to understand what is covered, and the percentage of reimbursement.
+• Check with your insurance plan to understand what level of reimbursement you can expect.

 HOW DO I TALK TO MY CHILD ABOUT THE ASSESSMENT?